-- Work with parents to understand the barriers that their children face in accessing education, including household poverty, hidden costs such as tuition fees, books and uniforms that may be unaffordable for the family, as well as transportation options and costs for getting to and from school. - Help parents understand the value of education by connecting them to opportunities, including potential scholarships or social support programmes such as childcare, transport buddy systems, clubs, activities, and hobbies. - Help workers' children to access secondary education, i.e. by providing transport, so that children are less likely to need to enter work at a young age. - Instate responsible recruitment practices when hiring teachers / care workers to ensure the safety of children. - Work with local government to extend access to education in remote areas. - Collaborate with local NGOs and / or local universities to improve teacher training and enhance the quality of education. - Provide transportation for workers' children attending primary and secondary schools. - Provide scholarships to children in palm oil communities.
+- Develop a register of workers' children living in the plantation to monitor their age and schooling status - Work with parents to understand the barriers that their children face in accessing education, including household poverty, hidden costs such as tuition fees, books and uniforms that may be unaffordable for the family, as well as transportation options and costs for getting to and from schools, ALC, and CLCs - Help parents understand the value of education by connecting them to opportunities including potential scholarships or social support programmes such as childcare, transport, buddy systems, clubs, activities and hobbies - Collaborate with registered third-party organisations, the Consulate General of the Republic of Indonesia and/or other relevant parties in Malaysia to set up ALCs and CLCs in areas where children do not have access to schools or other learning facilities

+- Instate responsible recruitment practices when hiring teachers/ and care workers to ensure the safety of children - Collaborate with local NGOs and /or local universities to improve teacher training and enhance the quality of education - Provide transportation for workers' children attending primary and secondary schools. - Provide scholarships to children in oil palm communities.
 Even if free tuition is offered, parents can use scholarship funds for school uniforms and books, for example.